 So what am I saying?
 I placed the story in my heart.
 I can pull it out if I need it.
 The Bible is a book that if we hide the Gospels, Proverbs and Psalms and other books in our heart, we can pull out wisdom and knowledge and understanding.
 We can be smarter and wiser than all our enemies.
 We can make “right” choices and be righteous.

 So back to boxes. . .

 There’s a rather peculiar birth called the mermaids sack.
 Another term is caul.

-  There were a couple women in the bible who had something treasured and protected as well.
+There were a couple of women in the Bible who had something treasured and protected as well.
 If you’ve ever heard the song My Alabaster Box by CeCe Winans, then you are familiar with the chorus.
 “You don’t know the cost of the oil in my alabaster box.”

 Alabaster is a fine-grained, translucent form of gypsum, typically white and similar to marble.
 It’s easily carved and molded and was used to make the pillars in Solomon’s temple.
-The ointments that were so very costly such a frankincense and myrrh were placed in expensive alabaster boxes or vials in those days to keep them PURE.
+The ointments that were so very costly such frankincense and myrrh were placed in expensive alabaster boxes or vials in those days to keep them pure.
 Her perfume was Nard or Spikenard.
 What do we know about Nard?
 Spikenard is used as an antibacterial, anti-fungal, anti-inflammatory, and a sedative.
-It was used in the temple during Shabbat as an incense.
-A sweet smelling perfume!
+It was used in the temple during Shabbat as an incense–a sweet smelling perfume!